openshift/enhancements/enhancements/cluster-scope-secret-volumes/shared-resources-via-openshift-builds-operator.md

 [Cluster Storage Operator](https://github.com/openshift/cluster-storage-operator).
 The feature will likewise be removed from OpenShift's feature sets - any code that needs the most up to date set of feature sets will need to be updated (ex - openshift/library-go).
 The Shared Resource CSI driver itself will need to be removed from the OpenShift payload.
 Its components will need to be re-productized as an OLM operand.

+Notably, the design of this operator does **_not_** intend to use OLM API dependency resolution to automate the deployment and management of OpenShift Pipelines.
+Cluster admimins will need to separately (and manually) install OpenShift Pipelines.

 ### Risks and Mitigations

+#### Duplicate CSI Drivers

-**Risk**: Same CSI driver will be deployed twice on tech preview clusters.
-*Mitigation*: Operator will check if the `CSIDriverSharedResource` feature is enabled before deploying the Shared Resource CSI driver itself.
+On a tech preview cluster, the Same CSI driver could be deployed twice on tech preview clusters.
+The operator will check if the `CSIDriverSharedResource` feature is enabled before deploying the Shared Resource CSI driver itself.

-**Risk**: Admins or users will want the Shared Resource CSI Driver without Shipwright *Mitigation*: Shipwright components can be disabled via the `OpenshiftBuild` CRD.
+#### Unwanted components/CRDs

+Admins or users may want to use the Shared Resource CSI Driver without Shipwright or Tekton - for example, developers or teams that heavily rely on the `BuildConfig` APIs today.
+To address this concern, the OpenShift Builds operator will not rely on OLM API resolution to automate the installation and deployment of OpenShift Pipelines.
+The operator will instead report an appropriate status message if `spec.shipwright.build.enabled` is set to `true` and it detects that OpenShift Pipelines has not been installed.

 ### Drawbacks

-- Shared resources no longer a part of OpenShift
+- Shared resources no longer a part of OpenShift.
-- Customers who need entitlements in builds will need to install a new operator, or resort to less desirable work-arounds
+- Customers who need entitlements in builds will need to install a new operator, or resort to current cumbersome work-arounds.
-- Potential impact on Red Hat components that need shared resources and/or RHEL entitlements
+- Potential impact on Red Hat components that need shared resources and/or RHEL entitlements.
+- Manual installation of OpenShift Pipelines is required to deploy Shipwright Builds.
+Shipwright's upstream operator currently installs Tekton via [OLM API dependency resolution](https://olm.operatorframework.io/docs/concepts/olm-architecture/dependency-resolution/).
+  This proposal will deviate from the "upstream" behavior to support customers who want the Shared Resource CSI Driver, but are not interested in Shipwright or Tekton.

 ## Design Details